Key Takeaway

 A fresh accident in Massapequa Park drives home the real threats cyclists encounter on New York’s crowded streets.
 The Long Island Press reported that a car hit a 14-year-old boy on his bike along Sunrise Highway, leaving him with serious injuries.
 This early-morning crash shows how a simple ride can spiral into disaster in seconds.

 Data from the New York State Department of Motor Vehicles reveals a high number of bike crashes, with more than 6,000 injuries across the state in recent years.
 Nassau County on Long Island logs hundreds of these cases each year, often because drivers fail to pay attention or give way.
-For the full story on this event, see the original Long Island Press article.
+For the full story on this event, see the original Long Island Press report.

 This article breaks down the legal side of bike accidents in New York, covering options for victims and their loved ones.
 It also explains how skilled personal injury lawyers at The Law Office of Jason Tenenbaum, P.C. help clients claim the recovery they need.